Big Tech Has Been Trying to Steal My Job for Decades. So What?

 How do I reassure my students that there’s still a need for the skills I’ve spent decades mastering?
 And how do I prepare them for a rapidly changing job market when I feel overwhelmed by these changes myself?

-As part of my effort to answer these questions, I'm currently testing AI tools that my UI/UX design students might use to generate app interface prototypes.
-In the courses I teach, students typically use a tool called Figma to design mockups of app and website interfaces.
+As part of my effort to answer these questions, I’ve been testing AI tools that my User-Interface Design students might use to generate website and app prototypes.
+In the courses I teach, students typically use a tool called Figma to design interface mockups.
 Figma is one of the most popular interface-design tools on the market, and it supports variety of new AI plugins and features.
 I haven’t had a chance to test many of those yet, but I recently came across a tool called Uizard, which bills itself as a simpler alternative to Figma with a “lower learning curve.”
-It offers a free version with a limited number of projects, so I decided to give it a 60-second test drive.
+It offers a free version with a limited number of projects, so I decided to give it a test drive.

 I started by entering the prompt, "Create a gym app to book pickleball classes in the style of Airbnb" and clicked the visual-style preferences for "dark," "young," and "modern."
 In seconds, Uizard generated an interactive prototype with a shareable link.